Lunastellia/AmongUs-Challenger-Map/README.md

 (bool) SetNuclearTimeOn => (allows to decrease the time on the timer) (bool) SetNuclearSabTimeOn => (allows to decrease the time on the Alerte timer)

-*avoid using the other functions in the data or risk breaking the functioning of the mod*
+-> avoid using the other functions in the data or risk breaking the functioning of the mod